{\lambda}Split: Self-Supervised Content-Aware Spectral Unmixing for Fluorescence Microscopy: Methods

 where $\theta$ denotes the decoder parameters defining the generative distribution.
 By introducing hierarchical latent variables $\mathbf{z}=\{z_1,\dots,z_K\}$, where $K$ is the number of hierarchy levels, and the variational posterior parameterized by the encoder $q_\phi(\mathbf{z}\mid S)$ with parameters $\phi$, we obtain the standard variational evidence lower bound (ELBO), which, according to our notation, reads as

+A detailed derivation of the ELBO is presented in~\cref{subsec:elbo_derivation}.
 As the unmixed FP concentration channels $U$ are not directly observable, and to recover a self-supervised autoencoder setup in which the reconstructed output can be compared to the spectral measurement given as the original input, we map $U$ back to the spectral domain as a reconstructed image $\hat S$, using the previously introduced Spectral Mixer.
 This fully differentiable spectral mixing layer also ensures consistency with the physical image formation process.

 Hence, the spectral observation is now obtained through a fixed, deterministic mixing process, $S = g(U) = MU$.
 Given latent variables $\mathbf{z}$ sampled from the variational posterior $q_\phi(\mathbf{z}\mid S)$, the decoder predicts fluorophore concentration maps $U(\mathbf{z}) \sim p_\theta(U\mid \mathbf{z})$, which are subsequently mapped to the spectral domain to generate a reconstructed spectral image $\hat S(\mathbf{z}) = MU(\mathbf{z})$.